Every Learner Everywhere

 The ongoing Time for Class project includes an annual survey of college and university faculty and administrators to monitor how the market of digital learning technologies is responding to the needs of higher education and how those technologies are being implemented.
 Time for Class 2021: The State of Digital Learning and Courseware Adoption, surveyed more than 4,000 faculty and administrators at 1,600 higher education institutions.

-For the first time, the survey explores the use of evidence-based teaching (EBT) practices with courseware.
+For the first time, the survey explores the use of evidence-based teaching practices (EBTs) with courseware.

 What are evidence-based teaching practices?

-• Formative practice, such as timely, targeted, and ungraded feedback.
+4. Formative practice and assessment, such as timely, targeted, and ungraded feedback

-• Sense of belonging and inclusive learning environment, such as culturally responsive pedagogy
+5. Fostering a sense of belonging through an inclusive learning environment, such as culturally responsive pedagogy

-According to Hadley Dorn, an Associate at Tyton Partners, the EBT practices “have to do with student engagement in the classroom, providing personalized learning experiences to students, using data to inform practice and adjust the types of materials you’re providing to students, and then also creating an inclusive learning environment for minoritized students.”
+According to Hadley Dorn, an Associate at Tyton Partners, the EBTs “have to do with student engagement in the classroom, providing personalized learning experiences to students, using data to inform practice and adjust the types of materials you’re providing to students, and then also creating an inclusive learning environment.”

-Time for Class 2021 surveyed faculty on their use of these EBT practices, particularly in digital learning environments, to see which areas institutions were excelling in and which areas had growth potential.
-Nandini Khedkar, a Principal at Tyton Partners, says the EBT practices provide an opportunity for institutions to understand how an instructor can implement courseware and adaptive learning technology in ways that most matter for students.
+Time for Class 2021 surveyed faculty on their use of these EBTs, particularly in digital learning environments, to see which areas institutions were excelling in and which areas had growth potential.
+Nandini Khedkar, a Principal at Tyton Partners, says the EBTs provide an opportunity for institutions to understand how an instructor can implement courseware and adaptive learning technology in ways that most matter for students.

 “What we’ve recognized over the years is that you can put a product like courseware in a classroom,” Khedkar says, “but unless there are supports and practices around it to use it to the best degree, it’s much harder to reach full effectiveness.”